Sheriff serves your Request for a Restraining Order

 The sheriff should give you paperwork after they serve (or try to serve) your forms

-An officer will complete a Proof of Service form.
+A deputy will complete a Proof of Service.
 This form shows the court that the other side was served and will allow the court to move forward with your case.

-They may complete a form that says they were unsuccessful and will give dates and times they tried to serve the other side.
+They will complete a form that says they were unable to serve the papers.
+They will give dates and times they tried to serve the other side but failed.
 Sometimes this form is called a Declaration of Due Diligence.

 Check in with the sheriff,